Scientists just saw a solar system being born for the first ever time

 Scientists watch a solar system being born for the first ever time

+Distant forming planets are like a picture of our solar system as a baby

-Scientists have watched another solar system being born for the first ever time.
+Scientists have watched a solar system being born for the first ever time.

 Using a powerful telescope, researchers saw the first pieces of material that will go onto form planets.